andypopa/to-do/README.md

 # to-do
-A tool for minimalist language-agnostic project management that displays the files containing lines with the substring "TO DO" and the respective lines and updates the list in real-time as they are added or deleted to the files in the working directory.
+A tool for minimalist language-agnostic project management that displays the files containing lines with the substring "TO DO" and the aforementioned lines and updates the list in real-time as they are added or deleted to the files in the working directory.

 ## Prerequisites
  - macOS (although it will work on Linux if the dependencies below are installed manually)